datacentricdesign/iob22/assignments/04-generative-art/step3.md

                               granularity=5):
 ```

 It starts with the parameter `colour`, and then the `width` and `height`.
 Thus, we currently call this function providing the argumment `width` to the parameter `colour` and the argument `height` to the parameter `width`.
 Python does not raise an error because all parameters have default values.
-However, the colour of value `100` does not represent any colour: nothing appear on the screen.
+However, the colour of value `100` does not represent any colour: nothing appears on the screen.

 To solve this issue, there are three options: